mikekamornikov/UpgradeSpec/resources/examples/upgrade_7.6.1(ULT)_to_7.8.0.0(ULT).md

   chown apache:apache -R <Sugar root directory>
   chmod 755 -R <Sugar root directory>
   ```
-4. Log into Sugar and as a final cleanup, navigate to Administration > Repair and perform "Quick Repair and Rebuild" and "Rebuild Relationships".
+4. Log into Sugar and as a final cleanup, navigate to Admin > Repair and perform "Quick Repair and Rebuild" and "Rebuild Relationships".
 For more information on the functions performed by the repair, please refer to the [Repair](http://support.sugarcrm.com/Documentation/Sugar_Versions/7.8/Ult/Administration_Guide/System/Repair/ "Repair") documentation.

 Now that your instance has successfully been upgraded to 7.8, please upgrade your stack components to be in compliance with the [7.8.x Supported Platforms](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.8.x_Supported_Platforms "7.8.x Supported Platforms") including updating ElasticSearch to version 1.4.4 or 1.7.5.